 Representing a landmark collaboration between AWC and the NSW National Parks and Wildlife Service, the Pilliga project area protects a vital piece of habitat for Australia’s threatened species.
 Already a refuge for a suite of wildlife that is declining elsewhere, the Pilliga project area will also host the reintroductions of at least six mammals that have been locally extinct for over a century.

 AWC’s project in the Pilliga is managed under a historic partnership agreement between the NSW National Parks and Wildlife Service and AWC.
 The project area includes the Gilgai section of the Pilliga National Park, and the Pilliga State Conservation Area.
 The agreement provides a new model for collaboration between the public sector and the private (not-for-profit) sector.
-As part of the NSW Government’s Saving Our Species program, a feature of the partnership is the construction of a large predator-free area, and the reintroduction of several regionally extinct mammals.
+A feature of the partnership is the construction of a large predator-free area, and the reintroduction of several regionally extinct mammals.

 The Pilliga project area covers about 35,632 hectares at the northern, more productive section of the vast Pilliga forests.
 The forests are part of the traditional area of the Gamilaraay (also known as Gamilaroi or Gomeroi) people, and stretch across the flat, sandy plains and low hills between the Warrumbungle Mountains, near Coonabarabran, and Narrabri.
 Extending over half a million hectares, the Pilliga forests are the largest consolidated block of forest and woodlands in western New South Wales, giving them extraordinary conservation value.